cole-bishop/arch-linux-install/README.md

 # Arch Linux Install
 A conservative arch linux installation featuring an encrypted `/` and `/boot`.
-The installation phases are divided into pre (manual) and post scripts to allow for pick and choose functionality.
+The installation phases are divided into pre and post scripts to allow for pick and choose functionality.
-## install-script (pre)
+## pre-install-script
-The file containing the commands to execute.
 Intended to be performed upon a partitionless NVMe drive.
 The instructions feature:
 * Encrypted `/`
 * Encrypted `/boot` (separate partition)
 * Encrypted `/swap`